-The condensing optic, with detectors mounted across the aperture slit, is bolted onto the cold-plate.
-It is important for good detector performance that the condensing optic is in good thermal contact with the work surface.
-You should confirm that it is firmly screwed in position.
-It is possible that vacuum grease that is used to ensure good thermal contact of the condensing optic with the cold-plate, and small flakes of hardened GE varnish, which is a yellow substance used to glue the wires to the cold-plate, may be found in the cryostat.
+The detector block is bolted onto the cold-plate with the Winston Cone attached to it.
+There are two filters, one of which can be found mounted onto the end of the Winston Cone and held in place by the filter cap; the other is located in the optical aperture of the liquid nitrogen shield.
+It is important for good detector performance that the detector / cone assembly is in good thermal contact with the work surface.
+You should confirm that the detector block is firmly screwed in position and that the filters have not worked loose in transit.
+It is possible that vacuum grease that is used to ensure good thermal contact of the detector block with the cold-plate, and small flakes of hardened GE varnish, which is a yellow substance used to glue the wires to the cold-plate, may be found in the cryostat.
 This is quite normal and will not give rise to operating difficulties.